R. R. Bowker: Services

 Bowker is the United States provider of International Standard Book Numbers (ISBNs), a code for identifying commercial books devised by Gordon Foster in 1967.
 An ISBN is currently placed on a book to uniquely identify it.
 ISBNs are available one at a time and in blocks up to 100,000 for a set fee.
 ISBNs may be purchased and maintained at Bowker's My Identifiers website.
 Many countries, including the UK, Italy, Germany, Spain, to name a few, charge for ISBNs.
 Canada and Mexico provide ISBNs free of charge as their ISBN agencies are government funded.
-Bowker USA charges $125 for one ISBN and offers substantial discounts on volume purchases.